Margaret Clark (political scientist)

 Dame Margaret Clark DNZM CMG JP (born 28 January 1941) is a New Zealand political science academic.
 She is currently an emeritus professor of politics at Victoria University of Wellington.

 Early life, family, and education

 Born in Wellington on 28 January 1941, Clark was educated at Wellington East Girls' College.
 She went on to study at Wellington Teachers' Training College and Victoria University College, completing a Bachelor of Arts in politics at the latter institution in 1960.
 After winning a Rotary Foundation Fellowship, she undertook further study at the University of Malaya in Kuala Lumpur from 1962 to 1963, graduating Master of Arts in 1964, and later doctoral studies at Columbia University in New York City from 1969 to 1972, gaining a PhD.

-In 1980, Clark married Bernie Galvin, who served as Secretary to the Treasury from 1980 to 1986.
+On 21 April 1980 in Wellington, Clark married Bernie Galvin, who served as Secretary to the Treasury from 1980 to 1986.
 Galvin died in 2010.

 Career

 After completing her MA, Clark lectured at the University of Melbourne for two years, and then at the University of Malaya for three years.
 She taught at the City University of New York from 1972 to 1975 following the completion of her PhD.
 Clark then returned to New Zealand, and was appointed as a senior lecturer in politics at Victoria University of Wellington.
 She was promoted to professor in 1978, and served as the dean of commerce and administration between 1980 and 1982.

 From 1980 to 1985, Clark served as a human rights commissioner.
 She was conferred with the title of emeritus professor by Victoria University in 2010.